 “But you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
-Now if anyone does not have the Spirit of Christ, he is not His.”
-(Romans 8:9 NKJV)
+Now if anyone does not have the Spirit of Christ, he is not His.

 At the New Birth, you were supernaturally transformed and translated by the Holy Spirit to live in the Spirit.
-Therefore, it is sheer ignorance for you as a believer to be struggling, striving, or seeking to get into the Spirit by any means – fasting and prayer.
+Therefore, it is a sheer ignorance for you as a believer to be struggling, striving or seeking to get into the Spirit by any means – fasting and prayer.
+Why?

 Because if you are in Christ, you are in the Spirit!

-As a result of the New Birth, your spiritual condition, position, location, habitation, and eternal destination have changed entirely and permanently.
+As a result of the New Birth, your spiritual condition, position, location, habitation and eternal destination have changed completely and permanently.
 Praise God!

-Paul clearly states this truth in the epistle to the Romans.
+Paul clearly states this truth in epistle to the Romans.